jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 | GenerateComb | 43.91 ns | 0.2358 ns | 0.2206 ns |  1.00 | 0.0249 |     - |     - |     104 B |
 {{% /table %}}

-Looking at the code we can simplify the writing of the results by merging the writing and reversing of the `msecs` and `days` arrays.
+Looking at the code we can see that the `days` and `msecs` variables are moved into the end of the `Guid`.
+We also see that we are only copying 6 bytes and that the positions where these values are placed are constant.
+Instead of rearranging the bytes physically in memory using `Array.Reverse` and copying them into place using `Array.Copy` we can do both steps simultaneously manually.
 ```cs
 private static Guid GenerateCombOptimized(Guid guid, DateTime now)
 {